-Press ▼ to highlight Splash Screen Lock and press ◀/► to select Off.
-The Splash Screen function in the SYSTEM SETUP: Basic menu will be available for your change.

-ii.
+- i.
+If the password is correct, the OSD menu returns to the Security Settings page.
+Press ▼ to highlight Power On Lock and press ◄/► to select Off.
+You will not have to enter the password next time when turning on the projector. - ii.
 If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT PASSWORD' displays for your retry.
-You can press MENU/EXIT to cancel the change or try another password.

-Though the password function is disabled, you need to keep the old password in hand should you ever need to re-activate the password function by entering the old password.
+You can press MENU/EXIT to cancel the change or try another password. - Though the password function is disabled, you need to keep the old password in hand should you ever need to re-activate the password function by entering the old password.